 Wildlife To See In Punjab

-When I first arrived in Punjab and went for a jog around the local neighbourhood I was surprised at the array of wildlife that can be seen.
-Apart from cattle and wild dogs that roam the streets looking for piles of trash to riffle through, there are peacocks, chipmunks, several types of wild birds, buffalos, antelope and much much more.
+When I first arrived in Punjab and went for a jog around the local neighbourhood I was surprised at the array of wildlife to be seen.
+Apart from cattle, goats, horses and wild dogs that are all too common roaming the streets looking for piles of trash to riffle through, there are peacocks, chipmunks, several types of wild birds, buffalos, antelope and much more.